10 things to do in London in August

 It is obvious that a festival without games to have fun is not a festival, so you know, you can choose what to do at any time, you will always have fun.
 More than 200 tents to feed and drink the crowd with Latin and Caribbean flavors, as well as traditional crafts from each country.

-And they do not forget the children, for them they have prepared games, face painting, and various attractions.
+And they don't forget the children, they have prepared games, face painting, and various attractions for them.
 This carnival is another way to visit different cultures while having a great time.

 10.Visit to Buckingham Palace